 \subsection{Qualitative Results}

-Figure~\ref{fig:qualitative} provides a qualitative comparison between our method and previous CAPE works, including CapeFormer~\cite{shi2023matching}, SCAPE~\cite{liang2024scape}, and GraphCape~\cite{hirschorn2024}.
-Our method’s incorporation of predicted weighted pose graphs acts as a stronger prior for keypoint localization, effectively breaking symmetry and enhancing localization accuracy.

-Additionally, we provide a few examples of graph predictions.
-Figure~\ref{fig:adj_sample} shows input prior graphs $A_{prior}$ and the predicted refined graphs, which serve as inputs to the graph-based keypoint prediction module.
+Figure~\ref{fig:qualitative} provides a qualitative comparison between our method, CapeFormer~\citep{shi2023matching}, and previous graph-based CAPE work GraphCape~\citep{hirschorn2024}.
+CapeFormer does not use any graph prior, while GraphCape uses pre-defined graph prior.
+With stronger pose-graphs and a better mechanism to exploit them via Markov Attention Bias, our approach achieves superior localization.

+Additionally, Figure~\ref{fig:adj_sample} provides examples of category-agnostic pose-graph predictions.
 As can be seen, our network weakens symmetric parts' connections, which can hurt localization.
 For example, the table has stronger connections between the base and legs than between the different corners of the base.
 Alternatively, it creates new helpful connections in the human face.
-Finally, in Figure~\ref{fig:pca_vis} we show PCA visualizations of our feature extraction method compared to previous methods.
-Our approach captures fine-grained details and learns asymmetrical features that enhance localization.

-In the supplementary, we also demonstrate the instance adaptability of our graph prediction module by presenting graph examples from different instances within the same category.
-Additionally, we provide additional predicted graphs across various categories, more comparison examples, and PCA visualizations of features from different backbones.
+In the supplementary (Section~\ref{supp_qualitative}), we demonstrate the instance adaptability of our graph prediction module.